Bagaha

-Bagaha is a city and a municipality in the district of Pashchim Champaran in the state of Bihar, India.
-It is a subdivision of Pashchim Champaran district and is a Police District.
-It is located around 64 km northwest of its district headquarters Bettiah.
-It is 294 km away from Bihar's state capital Patna.
+Bagaha is a city and a municipality in the district of West Champaran in the state of Bihar, India.
+It is the headquarters of the Bagaha subdivision and also functions as a Police District.
+The town is situated on the banks of the Gandak River, approximately 64 km northwest of the district headquarters Bettiah, and 294 km from the state capital Patna.
+It lies close to the Valmiki Tiger Reserve and the India–Nepal border.